The premier coffee shop franchise is ramping up for a nationwide expansion

-Founded in 2009, Just Love Coffee has blossomed into a franchise concept with multiple locations open in the fast growing metropolitan area of Nashville, Tennessee.
-Led by an executive team with proven experience in growing franchise systems, Just Love Coffee & Eatery is an opportunity for first-time and experienced entrepreneurs, as well as savvy investors, to get in on the ground floor of the most exciting investment opportunity in the $12 billion U.S. coffee shop industry.
+Founded in 2009, Just Love Coffee Cafe has blossomed into a franchise concept with multiple locations open in the fast growing metropolitan area of Nashville, Tennessee.
+Led by an executive team with proven experience in growing franchise systems, Just Love Coffee Cafe is an opportunity for first-time and experienced entrepreneurs, as well as savvy investors, to get in on the ground floor of the most exciting investment opportunity in the $12 billion U.S. coffee shop industry.

 What do Americans love more than coffee?
 Great coffee!